1975 World Snooker Championship

-Overview
+Overview and format

-The World Snooker Championship is a professional tournament and the official world championship of the game of snooker.
-Founded in the late 19th century by British Army soldiers stationed in India, the sport was popular in the British Isles.
-However, in the modern era it has become increasingly popular worldwide, especially in East and Southeast Asian nations such as China, Hong Kong and Thailand.

-Joe Davis won the first World Championship in 1927, the final match being held in Camkin's Hall, Birmingham, England.
-Ray Reardon was the defending champion in 1975, having defeated Graham Miles 22-12 in the 1974 final.
+The World Snooker Championship is the preeminent tournament in professional snooker.
+Joe Davis won the first edition, in 1927 at Camkin's Hall in Birmingham, England.
+Ray Reardon was the defending champion in 1975, having defeated Graham Miles 22–12 in the 1974 final.

-Format

 The championship was held from 9 April to 1 May 1975 at multiple locations across Australia.
 This was the second time since 1969 that the championship was held outside the United Kingdom, after 1971.
-Tobacco brand Park Drive did not continue their sponsorship from 1974.
-The WPBSA appointed Eddie Charlton Promotions as the promoter.
+Tobacco brand Park Drive did not continue its sponsorship from 1974.
+The World Professional Billiards and Snooker Association appointed Eddie Charlton Promotions as the promoter.
+Eddie Charlton was a leading player, and had been the losing finalist in the 1973 World Snooker Championship.
+Snooker historian Clive Everton later wrote that "Some sports might have found it odd that a world championship should be promoted by one of its leading contenders but professional snooker, ever since the days of Joe Davis, was used to the idea of a player or clique of players having control of either promotion or administration, or both."

 The event featured 27 participants, with a preliminary round, and eight seeded players who were awarded byes to the second round.
 The number of frames increased during the tournament, with the opening rounds being the best of 29, the quarter-finals and semi-finals best of 37 and the final a best of 61 frames match.

 There was controversy about the seedings.
-John Spencer was seeded 8 which meant that he met top seed Ray Reardon in the quarter-final; the pair were regarded as the two leading players.
+John Spencer was seeded 8 which meant that he met top seed Reardon in the quarter-finals; the pair were regarded as the two leading players.
 1972 champion Alex Higgins was also in the top half of the draw, while promoter Eddie Charlton was in the bottom half.
+Several years later, in his autobiography, Reardon called the seedings for the tournament "a farce".
+Journalist and author John Dee referred to "shady goings on perhaps by the draw committee who seemed to be doing their utmost to bring the title to Australia."